WCA Cancer Treatment Center

 - A cancer registry that collects data on type and stage of cancers and treatment results and offers lifelong patient follow-up.

-WCA RADIATION ONCOLOGY EARNS PRESTIGIOUS American College of Radiology ACCREDITATION
+WCA RADIATION ONCOLOGY EARNS American College of Radiology ACCREDITATION

 ACR Recognition Considered ‘Gold Standard’ For Patient Care

-WCA Hospital, the region’s healthcare leader, has been awarded a three-year term of accreditation in radiation oncology as the result of a recent rigorous review by the American College of Radiology (ACR).
-ACR is awarded to health facilities who meet specific practice guidelines and technical standards developed by the American College of Radiology after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are experts in the field.
+WCA Hospital has been awarded a three-year term of accreditation in radiation oncology as the result of a recent rigorous review by the American College of Radiology (ACR).
+ACR is awarded to health facilities who meet specific practice guidelines and technical standards developed by the American College of Radiology after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are in the field.
 Patient care and treatment, patient safety, personnel qualifications, adequacy of facility equipment, quality control procedures, and quality assurance programs are assessed.
 The findings are reported to the ACR Committee on Radiation Oncology Accreditation, which subsequently provides the practice with a report they can use for continuous practice improvement.

 About the American College of Radiology